David Wise (writer): Other work

 He wrote the final episode of the fourth series of the Doctor Who-related Gallifrey audio drama series for UK-based Big Finish Productions.
 In 2019, David was announced as part of the team developing a television series based on the life of decorated dog hero Sergeant Stubby, serving as a prequel to the 2018 animated feature film Sgt.
-Stubby: An American Hero.
+Stubby: An American Hero (with which Wise had no involvement).
+Two years earlier, he was announced to be writing a feature adaptation of the graphic novel Pet Robots for Animal Crackers producer Blue Dream Studios.
+Both projects were written alongside his wife Audry Taylor and artist and animator Scott Christian Sava, and remain unproduced.